software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

-2.4 Create buffers for uniforms to compute shader.
-Those buffers will be sent from JS to GPU.
+2.4 Create buffers for storing *uniform* data, to be accessed by our compute shader.
+We can use them to send data from JS to the GPU.
 📁 `paint.web.ts`
 ```ts
 const brushSizeBuffer = device.createBuffer({